As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 This was one thing my ex failed miserably at.
 He knew things like teasing really hurt my feelings.
 But instead of stopping, he would intensify the teasing because he thought it was funny.
 Spoiler: it was not funny.
 Red Flag!

 The green flag here is going to come when you openly express your frustrations.
-Instead of dismissing your feelings, they take them into consideration for next time and act accordingly.
+Instead of dismissing your feelings, they take them into consideration for next time.

 Great listening is a rare skill that few people actually possess.
 It takes work, practice, and a lot of messing up to get right.